unt-libraries/untl-metadata-documentation/docs/tools/cluster-tool.rst

 Cluster Tool
 ============

-The "Cluster" tool in the edit interface takes all of the values that match the criteria and recorganizes them according to two general functions:
+The "Cluster" tool in the edit interface takes all of the values that match the criteria and reorganizes them according to two general functions:

 1. Values are run through an algorithm to create a normalized key (e.g., Smith, John A. > a john smith); only keys with multiple unique values are displayed as clusters.
 2. Values are sorted using a length or pattern as the key; clusters include all values but only display 100 per cluster.